MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-A-Income-Tax/part-1-Income-Taxes/subjectgroup-ECFR88a2d1b64bcecd8-Information-Reporting-Foreign-Financial-Institutions/section-1.1471-5.md

 (iii) *Certification period.* The first certification period of the trustee begins on the later of the date the trustee is issued a GIIN to act as a trustee of a trustee-documented trust or June 30, 2014, and ends at the close of the third full calendar year following such date.
 Each subsequent certification period is the three-calendar-year period following the previous certification period.

-(iv) *Certifications.* The responsible officer of the trustee must certify to the following statements -
+(iv) *Certifications.* The responsible officer of the trustee must certify to the following statements—

 (A) The responsible officer of the trustee has established a compliance program that is in effect as of the date of the certification and has performed a periodic review described in paragraph (l)(1) of this section for the certification period; and

 (B) The trustee has reported to the IRS on Form 8966, “FATCA Report” (or such other form as the IRS may prescribe), all of the information required to be reported pursuant to the applicable Model 2 IGA with respect to all U.S. accounts of each trustee-documented trust for which the trustee acts during the certification period by the due date of Form 8966 (including extensions) for each year.

-(3) *IRS review of compliance by trustees of trustee-documented trusts* - (i) *General inquiries.* Based upon the information reporting forms filed with the IRS (or the absence of such reporting) by a trustee with respect to any trustee-documented trust subject to a Model 2 IGA for each calendar year, and subject to the requirements of an applicable Model 2 IGA, the IRS may request from the trustee additional information with respect to the information reported on the forms with respect to any trustee-documented trust or a confirmation that the trustee has no reporting requirements with respect to any trustee-documented trust.
+(3) *IRS review of compliance by trustees of trustee-documented trusts*—(i) *General inquiries.* Based upon the information reporting forms filed with the IRS (or the absence of such reporting) by a trustee with respect to any trustee-documented trust subject to a Model 2 IGA for each calendar year, and subject to the requirements of an applicable Model 2 IGA, the IRS may request from the trustee additional information with respect to the information reported on the forms with respect to any trustee-documented trust or a confirmation that the trustee has no reporting requirements with respect to any trustee-documented trust.
 The IRS may also request any additional information to determine the trustee's compliance for purposes of satisfying the trust's requirements as a trustee-documented trust under an applicable Model 2 IGA or to assist the IRS with its review of account holder compliance with tax reporting requirements.

 (ii) *Inquiries regarding substantial non-compliance.* The IRS may determine in its discretion that the trustee may not have substantially complied with the requirements applicable to a trustee of a trustee-documented trust.
 This determination is based on the information reporting forms filed with the IRS by a trustee with respect to any trustee-documented trust subject to a Model 2 IGA for each calendar year (or the absence of such reporting), the certification described in paragraph (l)(2) of this section (or the absence of such certification), or any other information related to the trustee's compliance with respect to any trustee-documented trust for purposes of satisfying the trust's applicable Model 2 IGA requirements.
 In such a case, the IRS may request from the responsible officer information necessary to verify the trustee's compliance with such requirements.
 The IRS may also request the performance of specified review procedures by a person (including an external auditor or third-party consultant) that the IRS identifies as competent to perform such procedures given the circumstances surrounding the trustee's potential failure to comply with the requirements of an applicable Model 2 IGA with respect to one or more trustee-documented trusts.
 The IRS may notify the applicable Model 2 IGA jurisdiction that the trustee has not complied with its requirements as a trustee of one or more trustee-documented trusts.

-(m) *Applicability date.* This section generally applies beginning on January 6, 2017, except for paragraphs (f)(1)(i)(F)(*3*)(*vi*), (f)(1)(i)(F)(*4*), (f)(1)(iv), (f)(2)(iii)(D)(*4*), (f)(2)(iii)(E), (j), (k), and (l) of this section, which apply March 26, 2019.
+(m) *Applicability date.* This section generally applies beginning on January 6, 2017, except for paragraphs (f)(1)(i)(F)(*3*)(*vi*), (f)(1)(i)(F)(*4*), (f)(1)(iv), (f)(2)(iii)(D)(*4*), (f)(2)(iii)(E), (j), (k), and (l) of this section, which apply March 25, 2019.
 However, taxpayers may apply these provisions as of January 28, 2013.
-(For the rules that otherwise apply beginning on January 6, 2017, and before March 26, 2019, see this section as in effect and contained in 26 CFR part 1 revised April 1, 2018.
+(For the rules that otherwise apply beginning on January 6, 2017, and before March 25, 2019, see this section as in effect and contained in 26 CFR part 1 revised April 1, 2018.
 For the rules that otherwise apply beginning on January 28, 2013, and before January 6, 2017, see this section as in effect and contained in 26 CFR part 1 revised April 1, 2016.)

 [T.D.
 9610, 78 FR 5961, Jan.
 28, 2013; 78 FR 55207, Sept.
 10, 2013, as amended by T.D.
 9657, 79 FR 12849, Mar.
 6, 2014; T.D.
 9809, 82 FR 2177, Jan.
 6, 2017; 82 FR 29729, June 30, 2017; T.D.
 9852, 84 FR 10981, Mar.
-25, 2019]
+25, 2019; 84 FR 13121, Apr.
+4, 2019]